 In order to maintain good health for the long run, it is necessary for individuals to stay in tune with their bodies, and practically speaking this means taking note of anything strange that might be going on with the body.
-One tell tale sign that things may not be quite right is urine that looks or smells unusual.
+One tell-tale sign that things may not be quite right is smelling urine that looks or smells unusual.

 In cases such as these, it’s important for people to have some solid background information about possible causes of such a condition.
 This article will address this issue by taking a closer look at this important subject, and along the way will educate readers about some common ailments that are known to cause urine to emit strange odors.